Spiced Turkey and Zucchini Meatballs with Basil Yogurt Sauce

 Don’t worry, I promise you can’t taste the chia, and the seeds don’t have the same alien egg texture here as they do in chia pudding.
 They simply hold the balls together, while providing extra fiber, protein and omega-3s.
 I’m sure Gwyneth and Beyoncé would approve.

-As you can see, I chose to serve my meatballs with a light Basil Yogurt Sauce, which I’ve decided shall be my spring go-to.
+As you can see, I chose to serve my turkey and zucchini meatballs with a light Basil Yogurt Sauce, which I’ve decided shall be my spring go-to.
 Cooling and tangy with a subtle herby sweetness, it’s the dreamiest of dips for these mildly spicy meatballs, and it couldn’t be easier to whip up.
 Just throw a handful of fresh basil in a food processor with some Greek yogurt, tahini, garlic and lemon juice, and blend away.
 You’ll have creamy pastel perfection in under 60 seconds.

 Based on their simple, crowd-pleasing nature, I’m liking these turkey and zucchini meatballs as fancy finger food for all of your spring and summer soirées.
 With that said, they’re equally fabulous as a weeknight meal over quinoa, sautéed greens or salad, or thrown in a pita with some cucumber, sprouts and crumbled feta.
 (I did the latter last night.
 It was dank.)